Paper Details

 Abstract

 Antimicrobial medications can be found in abundance in naturally occurring substances.
 Microbial resistance is the primary cause of the current global difficulty in accelerating the discovery of new antimicrobial medications.
-1-(2-Ethyl, 6-Heptyl) Phenol (EHP) is a naturally occurring substances compound that was previously obtained by benzene from Cuminum cyminum (C. cyminum, cumin) Egyptian seeds.
-It demonstrated great action towards a number of pathogenic microorganisms.
-The study was done on how EHP affected the morphological characteristics and ultra-structures of Candida albicans (C. albicans) and Aspergillus fumigatus (A. fumigatus).
-Major modifications of morphological features and altered of ultrastructure of tested microbial isolates were observed.
-Thus, this article describes the morphological and ultrastructure reductions in cellular structures that indicate the role of the evaluated natural product's antimicrobial efficacy which derived from Cuminum cyminum which cultivated in various regions.
+1-(2-Ethyl, 6-Heptyl) Phenol (EHP) is a naturally occurring substance compound that was previously obtained by benzene from Cuminum cyminum (C. cyminum, cumin) Egyptian seeds.
+It demonstrated great action towards numerous pathogenic microorganisms.
+The study was done on how EHP affected the structural characteristics and ultrastructure of Candida albicans (C. albicans) and Aspergillus fumigatus (A. fumigatus).
+Major modifications of morphological characteristics and alteration of ultrastructure of examined microbes were observed.
+Thus, this article describes the morphological and ultrastructural reductions in cellular structures that indicate the role of the evaluated natural product's antimicrobial efficacy which is derived from Cuminum cyminum which is cultivated in various regions

 We Welcome Latest Research Articles In Field Of Botany The Pakistan Journal of Botany is an international journal ....
 Read More